Living Learning Communities (LLCs)

 - Higher first-year to second-year retention rate

 Living Learning Communities are grounded in the belief that learning is an active and dynamic process that occurs inside and outside the classroom.
 With faculty and staff directly connected to LLCs, residents have more opportunities to build relationships with professors and invested campus partners right where they live.
-Residents in LLCs benefit from additional resources, support, and enhanced activities centered around a specific focus in order to elevate their Wolf Pack experience.
+Residents in LLCs benefit from additional resources, support, and enhanced activities centered around a specific focus to elevate their Wolf Pack experience.

 Student outcomes